VIJAYARAJSVR/Personal/README.md

 3.  **Open the code and start customizing!**

-    Your site is now running at http://localhost:8000!
+    By Default site is now running at http://localhost:8000!
+4. But I configured as the site running at http://localhost:8003! (package.json).

     Edit `src/pages/index.tsx` to see your site update in real-time!